Leibniz superalgebras graded by finite root systems: The structure of the -graded Leibniz superalgebras

 If $m=1$, then $|f|=\bar 0$ and $|g|=|h|=\bar 0$.
 The expression in $(\star\star\star)$ is a linear combination of $E_{11}, E_{22}, E_{33}$ with coefficents in $A$.
 By direct calcualtion we also obtain that $A$ is associative.

 Then $(\star\star\star)$ becomes

 Then and since $|g|+|h|=\bar 0$ if $\str(gh)\ne 0$.

 In this way, we have arrived at our main Theorem.
-The last sentence in it is a consequence of condition (3) in Definition 3.3.
+The last sentence in it is a consequence of condition (3) in Definition 3.1.

-\begin{theo} Assume $L=\mg\ot A\oplus D$ is a superalgebra over a field $K$ of characteristic $0$ where $\mg=\fsl(m+1, n+1), m>n\ge 0$, $A$ is a unital super dialgebra, and $D$ is a Leibniz superalgebra, and with multiplication as in (4.1) and (4.2).
+\begin{theo} Assume $L=\mg\ot A\oplus D$ is a superalgebra over a field $K$ of characteristic $0$ where $\mg=\fsl(m+1, n+1), m>n\ge 0$, $A$ is a unital super associative diagebra, and $D$ is a Leibniz superalgebra, and with multiplication as in (4.1) and (4.2).
 Then $L$ is a Leibniz superalgebra if and only if